Geometry puzzles

 Start with a unit circle.
 Circumscribe an equilateral triangle around it, then another circle around that.
 Circumscribe a square around this circle, and another circle around that.
 Continue with a regular pentagon, hexagon, etc. Does the sequence of circles converge, and if so, what is the limiting value of the radius?

 Solved by: Sudipta Das, Gaurav Agrawal, Fotos Fotiadis, P.M.A.
-Hakeem, Paul Cleary, Amogh Keni, Ender Aktulga
+Hakeem, Paul Cleary, Amogh Keni, Ender Aktulga, Ionut-Zaharia Chirila

 Sum of Circles (contributed by Nick McGrath )